-More than fifteen years since its launch, Facebook is considered the world's largest social network.
-One of Facebook's most popular features is the option to open online groups and invite others to join.
-Anyone opening such a group must choose one of the following privacy settings: public, closed, or secret.
-These categories involve multiple distinctions regarding participation and exposure to content, and Facebook frequently revises these.
-The company updates its users, but it is not certain that all users notice subtle privacy clauses.
-There has been widespread criticism of these frequent changes as affecting users’ ability to control their privacy (see, e.g., D’Arcy & Young, 2012).
-A public group is open to all Facebook users without limitations on participation or posting messages.
-A closed group enables members only to participate, while it exists accessible to all Facebook users.
-Finally, a secret group is brought to the attention of select users privately.
-Only they have access to its contents.
-The group’s existence is unknown to anyone but them.
+Launched in 2004, Facebook is the world’s largest online social networking platform.
+One of Facebook’s most popular features is its online group facility.
+Anyone opening such a group must choose one of three levels of privacy setting: public, closed, or secret.
+These categories involve multiple distinctions regarding participation and exposure to content and Facebook frequently revises them.
+It then updates its users, but it is not certain that all users always notice subtle changes in privacy clauses and there has been widespread criticism that these frequent changes affect users’ ability to guard their privacy (see, for example, D’Arcy and Young 2012).
+A public group is open to all Facebook users without limitation, while a closed group enables members only to participate, although viewable by all users.
+A secret group is for select users only, with only they having access to its content and even knowledge of its existence.

-The literature on women's closed Facebook groups tend to focus on groups that are dedicated to maternal issues (e.g. Gleeson et al., 2021; Johnson, 2014; Grimes et al., 2014).
-Other examples are Younas et al's. study (2020) about closed women's groups in Pakistan, where women seek peer support in a conservative, patriarchal society, and Pruchniewska's research (2019) about Facebook professional-oriented closed women's groups.
-The current study has examined members of women's groups that are dedicated to multiple issues, and not merely one.
+The existing literature on women’s closed Facebook groups tends to focus on those groups concerned with maternal-related issues (for example, Gleeson, Craswell, and Jones 2021; Johnson 2014; Grimes, Forster, and Newton 2014).
+Younas, Naseem, and Mustafa (2020) examines women’s closed groups in Pakistan, where women seek mutual support in a conservative, patriarchal society.
+Pruchniewska (2019) examines professionally oriented, women’s closed Facebook groups.
+The current study, however, examines the membership of women’s groups devoted to a variety of issues, not just one.

-Miron and Ravid (2015) examined Facebook groups' privacy settings in Israel, considering the issue in educational rather than legal-ethical terms.
-Among the multitude of virtual communities operating in Israeli cyberspace, a prominent number of closed Facebook groups are founded and operated by women.
-Some have tens of thousands of members, with a broad scope of activities.
-Others are designed for members who know each other daily (for example, based on a shared living environment).
-Still, others have members that do not know each other outside of the group.
-Although it is indeed a growing phenomenon in the Israeli digital landscape, no study has yet examined it in this context.
+Miron and Ravid (2015) examines Facebook group privacy settings in Israel from educational rather than legal and ethical perspectives.
+Among the multitude of virtual communities operating in Israeli cyberspace, a significant number of closed Facebook groups have been founded and operated by women, some with tens of thousands of members and a broad range of activities.
+There are those designed for members who know each other in their daily lives, for example, through sharing a living environment, while others have members who do not know each other outside of that online environment.
+Despite women’s closed Facebook groups being a growing phenomenon within the Israeli digital landscape, no study has yet examined it in this context.

 Engagement

-With the emergence of social media, scholars and practitioners focus on engagement with and within social media platforms (Brodie, Ilic, Juric, & Hollebeek, 2013).
-Being engaged ‘is to be involved, occupied, and interested in something’ (Higgins, 2006, p.
-442).
-Engagement has been conceptualized as a cognitive-behavioural and affective construct (Jacques, Preece, & Carey, 1995).
-Mollen and Wilson (2010) define online engagement as “a cognitive and affective commitment to an active relationship with the brand as personified by the website” (p.923).
-Porter, Donthu, MacElroy, and Wydra (2011) define engagement as behaviour that reflects online-community members' willingness to participate and cooperate with other members.
+Since the emergence of social media, scholars and practitioners have focused on engagement with and within social media platforms (Brodie et al. 2013).
+Being engaged “is to be involved, occupied, and interested in something” (Higgins 2006, 442).
+Jacques, Preece, and Carey (1995) conceive of engagement as a cognitive-behavioral and affective construct, while Mollen and Wilson define online engagement as “a cognitive and affective commitment to an active relationship with the brand as personified by the website” (2010, 923).
+Porter et al. (2011) define engagement as behaviour that reflects online-community members’ willingness to participate and cooperate with others.

-Users contribute to the social media content by contributing to comments and following posts.
-By contributing to these posts, they facilitate the interaction and engagement of the user community.
-In this context, engagement refers to the frequency of activities in which closed Facebook groups participate (see, e.g., Shu-Chuan Chu, 2011).
-Participants of the current study indicated the extent to which they performed each activity: reading, sharing, and commenting on posts or uploading original posts. van Doorn et al. (2010) show social media engagement behaviors originating from motivational influences, consistent with the uses and gratifications theory discussed later.
-User engagement is related to user satisfaction and is often viewed as a positive human-computer interaction (Quesenbery, 2003).
+Users contribute to social media content by contributing comments and following posts.
+By contributing to these posts, they facilitate interaction and engagement within the user community.
+In this context, engagement is defined as referring to the frequency of activity in which users participate in closed Facebook groups (see, for example, Shu-Chuan 2011).
+Participants in the current study indicated how much reading, sharing, commenting on posts, and uploading their own they did.
+Van Doorn et al. (2010) show that social media engagement originates from motivations consistent with the uses and gratification theory discussed later.
+User engagement is related to user satisfaction and is often viewed as positive human-computer interaction (Quesenbery, 2003).

-Perceived Gratifications
+Perceived Gratification